itochax23/DiamondMachineLearning/README.md

 ### Dashboard blueprint
 * Interactive elements
-* Tools/technologies for the creating the dashboard\
+* Tools/technologies for the creating the dashboard: HTML/CSS for website.
+Flask for live prediction.
 **Title: How do you like your diamonds?**
 **Subtitle: Predicting lab-grown or natural diamonds.**
 Background Image: Diamonds\